While our website displays a large range of dining

 a table to seat more than 16 people.

-Also, accessibility into where the table is going is an important part of
+Also, accessibility into where the table is going is an

 If you're not sure what would be the ideal size for a table in your dining